 We understand your frustration.
 Unfortunately, like any other industry, the firewood business has its jargon, too.
+Understanding that industry lingo can take the frustration and confusion out of your firewood purchasing… and we want to help!

 That’s why we’ve put together this guide to help you understand how much firewood is in a cord, rick, face cord and bundle.